He's fallen out badly with the local authority, he's convinced that they have

-Those papers contain reports of the business malpractices, a Court case and bankruptcy of Mark Campbell.
+Those papers contain reports of the business malpractices, a Court case and bankruptcy of his son.
 My interest was aroused because he was claiming to be an American millionaire and wanted to buy Falkirk Football Club.
 Much the same sort of activity we have seen before.

 Some of the supporters smelled a rat.
-I and some of Mark’s Bexley associates were happy to supply them with unsavoury evidence - to good effect it would appear.
-Mark Campbell is not going to become the new owner of Football FC.
+I and some of the bidder’s Bexley business associates were happy to supply them with unsavoury evidence - to good effect it would appear.
+Falkirk FC has declined the recent offer to buy the club.

 Click image above for yet another difficult to get into newspaper website.